doany1/Hashly/Part1/Guide.md

 ### (Or: “The Moment of Truth”)

 ### Import Your Hash Dataset
-Assuming you have a `hashes.csv` file:
+Assuming you have a `hash.txt` file. if you don't have read this
 ```bash
 python3 import_hashes.py
 ```